 There are many reasons why a person might die and there be no obituary published.
 For example, the person may not have had any close relatives to handle this detail, or the expense might have been too great for the family.

-In some cases, the family might have chosen not to print a death notice.
+In some cases, the family might have chosen not to print a death notice, or may not have even been aware of the event.
 Perhaps the family members did not have a good relationship with the deceased, or the relatives would prefer privacy.